Biophysicist: Career Information and Education Requirements

 To work as an independent scientist, a candidate needs a Ph.D. or even a Doctor of Medicine (M.D.) combined with a Ph.D.
 Graduate students gain hands-on experience working in laboratories and by completing their thesis research.
 According to CareerOneStop, an emphasis in engineering, technology or production and processing provides valuable training for biophysicists (www.careerinfonet.org).
 Understanding the principles of teaching will also be needed for individuals considering a career in biophysics education.

 Job Outlook and Salary Info

-The BLS projected employment of biophysicists and biochemists would grow 31% from 2010-2020.
+The BLS projected that employment of biophysicists and biochemists would grow 19% from 2012-2022.
 During this time, job opportunities should be fueled by heightened environmental initiatives and biomedical research.
-As of 2012, biophysicists and biochemists earned a median of $81,480 per year.
+As of 2013, biophysicists and biochemists earned a median of $84,320 per year.